couchbase/kv_engine/docs/dcp/documentation/commands/system_event.md

 each vbucket with increasing sequence numbers.
 Only the final system-event generated will be 'stamped' with manifest-id 11.
 For example:

-* create-collection "e" seqno 200, manifest-id 10
+* begin-collection "e" seqno 200, manifest-id 10
-* create-collection "d" seqno 202, manifest-id 11
+* begin-collection "d" seqno 202, manifest-id 11

 The manifest ID is primarily for use by memcached replication to better handle an interruption during the processing of a new manifest that introduces multiple